SFX

 1. Online full text is available

-If Ghent University has an online subscription to the journal, or if it is an open access journal, you can simply click the link after ‘Full text available via’.
+If Ghent University has an online subscription to the journal, or if it's an open access journal, you can simply click the link after ‘Full text available via’.
 The example below is an open access journal:

 screenshot of redirection via SFX button (full text online)